multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ## Day 10

 This challenge incidentally had a great learning effect on me.
 I had to stop and learn more about angles and radiants including the atan2() function!
-Great stuff and honestly not trivial, but I am happy that I understood now how to reverse the direction and calculate the angles of my laser beam to distroy those asteroids.
+Great stuff and honestly not trivial, but I am happy that I understood now how to reverse the direction and calculate the angles of my laser beam to destroy those asteroids.

 ## Day 11